-A lot of old timers (and younger folk) think home ranges grow as bucks age.
-The research actually shows that home ranges shrink as deer get older.
+A lot of hunters think home ranges grow as bucks age.
+The research actually shows the opposite.
 Older bucks generally have a home range of one square mile or smaller.
 Yearling and 2-year-old bucks tend to have the largest home ranges.

 Image 5 of 20

-It’s crazy to believe you can estimate a buck’s age/size by its rub.
-And the old saying that small rubs are always made by small bucks is even more so.
-That’s simply not true.
+It’s crazy to believe you can estimate a buck’s age and size by its rub.
+And the old saying that small rubs are always made by small bucks is simply not true.
+Small bucks do typically make smaller rubs.
+But bigger bucks will hit trees of all sizes, large and small.
+And none of them follow strict rules.

-All of that said, small bucks typically make smaller rubs.
-But as for bigger deer, they make small and large rubs.
-The size of the tree trunk isn’t indicative of age.
 I’ve personally watched little bucks rub trees the size of my calf.
 I’ve witnessed mature bucks rub trees the size of my thumb.
-There are no black and white guidelines for buck rubs.

-There are things you can look for that will hint at the size of the buck, though.
+There are things you can look for in a rub that will hint at the size of the buck, though.
 Pay more attention to the height of the rub than the circumference of it.
 Older bucks are taller and rub higher up on trees than younger deer.
 Also look at other trees and limbs adjacent to the rub.
 Bucks with significant spreads will brush against nearby trees, saplings and limbs while making the primary rub.
 And yes, the size of the trunk can, in some instances, provide a feel for the size of the deer.
-The best guideline on this topic — little bucks generally make small rubs, but big bucks make big and small rubs.

 Image 6 of 20

-People think that just because a big buck is in the area that it breeds all of the does.
-And the majority of hunters used to believe that.
-Well, science tells us it isn’t so.
-As revealed by Kip Adams in a recent QDMA report, dominant bucks don’t breed all of the does.
+Many hunters think that the biggest buck in the area breeds all the does.
+But the science says that isn't so.
+As revealed by Kip Adams in a recent NDA report, dominant bucks don’t do all the breeding.

 “Biologists used to think large mature bucks dominated the breeding in deer herds similar to the way bull elk do,” Adams said.
 “The idea was the largest individuals successfully defended all receptive does (does that are in estrous and ready to breed) from other would-be suitors.
 This idea seemed plausible, and it wasn’t until the advent of genetic testing that paternity assessments could be done.
 Research during the past few years has revealed a much different picture of what actually happens in the whitetail’s breeding world.”

-White-tailed bucks will spend anywhere from a day to a day and a half with an estrous doe.
+White-tailed bucks will spend a day to a day and a half with an estrous doe.
 And oftentimes multiple does in a given area enter estrous around the same time.
-Furthermore, dominant bucks don’t always find estrous does right when they enter estrous.
+Furthermore, dominant bucks don’t always find estrous does in time.
 Because of these reasons and more, younger bucks comprise a significant percentage of the breeding.

 Image 7 of 20

-A lot of hunters falsely believe that big bucks always produce fawns that will produce big racks.
-It’s also a common misconception that bucks influence their offspring more than does do.
-Neither are true.
-Bucks and does contribute approximately 50 percent of the genetic makeup of a fawn.
-Antler characteristics can be influenced by either one.
+A lot of hunters believe that big bucks produce fawns that will also become big bucks.
+But there's no guarantee.
+Bucks and does each contribute approximately 50 percent of the genetic makeup of a fawn, and antler characteristics can be influenced by either one.

 Beyond that, the doe will raise the fawn.
 She’ll nurse, nourish, and raise it up to maturity.
 If for some reason that fawn has a hard life (late-born, the doe lacks milk production, the mother places it in low-quality cover, etc.), it’s the doe’s fault.
 The research shows fawns that have a hard life produce subpar antlers as yearlings and that outcome tends to carry over in the life of that buck each year afterward.
-Because of this the doe plays a greater roll in antler production than bucks do.
-And big bucks don’t always sire more big bucks.
+Because of this the doe actually plays a greater role in antler production than the buck.

 Image 8 of 20